Manthan2110/Flask-Healthcare-Hub/README.md

 To expand the scope and impact of the **Flask-Based Healthcare Hub**, the following improvements are planned:

 - 🧠 **Deep Learning Models**
-  - Skin Cancer Detection using CNNs on dermatology image datasets.
   - Brain Tumor Classification using MRI scans with pre-trained architectures like ResNet / VGG16.

 - 📷 **Medical Image Upload & Analysis**